epinio/docs/docs/howtos/using_custom_appcharts.md

 Changing the chart to use is __not possible__ if the application has an active workload.

-To switch a deployed application to a different Helm chart, you'll have to delete and re-deploy the application.
+To switch a deployed application to a different Helm chart, you will have to delete and re-deploy the application.
 :::